“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 For heavy-duty trailer tire applications, we recommend installing at least “Load Range D” or 8-ply tires on your trailer.
 Tires with lower load ratings are usually intended for use on smaller and lighter trailers and aren’t well-suited to heavy-duty applications.

 Now, you can always purchase tires with higher ply ratings to be safe, but they are also more expensive.
 That’s why we strongly recommend making a simple calculation before hitting the “buy” button.

-Nevertheless, we strongly recommend you to check the specification list of the tires, as in some models the load ratings are lower when more tires are employed.
+Nevertheless, we strongly recommend you check the specification list of the tires, as in some models, the load ratings are lower when more tires are employed.

 3. Radial Trailer Tires vs. Bias-Ply Trailer Tires